 Our Metals

-Our high-grade gold is supplied by one of Australia's leading specialists of precious metals and jewellery production.
+LOUISE JEAN takes great pride in the precious metals that we work with, and our high-grade gold is supplied by one of Australia's leading specialists in precious metals which are certified by the Responsible Jewellery Council (RJC).
 All of their metals are alloyed in-house primarily from post-consumer and recycled metals, guaranteeing the quality of product, traceability of supply-chain and responsible practice.

 Karats are units of measurement that indicate the percentage of pure gold in your jewellery.
 Be sure you don’t get confused with the term carat (pronounced the same) which is a unit of measurement for the weight of a diamond or gemstone.

-Over time with everyday wear, it is natural that gold will scratch and scuff.
+With everyday wear, it is natural that all gold will scratch and scuff.
 The karat of gold can have a minor role in its overall durability; however, gold will never be scratch or damage resistant.
-The higher percentage of alloy metals in 14K gold offers slightly more resistance to scratching than 18K gold.
-However, the higher percentage of pure gold in 18K metals make them more malleable, and less brittle.
-For example, if a claw is snagged or lifted on an 18K piece, it is more likely to bend than snap.

 Due to the clear durability benefits of 18K gold in engagement rings, LOUISE JEAN exclusively handcraft our Signature and Bespoke designs in 18K gold or platinum.
 We offer a wider range of metal types in our Wedding Collection to ensure those who do not own a LOUISE JEAN engagement ring can choose a LOUISE JEAN wedding ring in a consistent metal type.